-The injection molding process involves the use of metal or aluminum moldings.
+The injection mold involves the use of metal or aluminum.
 The mold contains several components but can be divided into two halves.
 Both the mold core and the cavity are principal parts of the mold.
 Multiple cavity molds are usually employed where the two parts form numerous identical part cavities.
-When the mold has closed the space between the mold and the cavity is then filled with the plastic to form the desired part.
+When the mold has closed the space between the mold and the cavity is then filled with plastic to form the desired part.
 Molds are typically made from steel and aluminum and are made of aluminum or steel or steel.
 They are normally made from several molds in various shapes.

 9. Why do plastic injection molds cost so much?

 Plastic injection forms consist of precisely machined assemblies of various metal alloys like aircraft-grade aluminum or hardened structural steels.
 These molds are designed and made by highly skilled people categorically called Molders.
 They have spent years and perhaps even decades studying the mold-making trade.
 The time required for an injection molding mold to be finished varies between one day and several weeks depending on the complexity and the shape of the final product.
 Mold-making machines require extremely costly tools such as very expensive software, CNC machinery, tooling, and precision fixtures.

 10. How to get started with this technique yourself, including what you need to know about materials and tools?

 In order to get started with this technique, you will need to know about the types of materials and tools that are used.
 The most common material used for injection molding is plastic.
 You will need to have a mold made from metal, which can be expensive.
 However, there are now a number of companies that offer 3D printing services for creating molds.
 You will also need to have a machine that can inject the molten plastic into the mold.